 By Bus: Futa Bus Lines is a good company to use when travelling by bus to Ho Chi Minh City from popular destinations such as Da Nang, Hue, Da Lat and Nha Trang.
 You can book a bus seat online or via your accommodation.

 Top Tip: Avoid taxis at the bus stations, if you can.
-The taxi drivers will rip you off.
-Simply walk out of the station on to the main road and catch a green taxi.
+Instead, walk out of the station on to the main road and catch a green taxi.
 We found the green taxis to be the best, they all have a meter running and throughout our trip around Vietnam, we never had any problems.

 Da Lat to Ho Chi Minh City